 In 1998 the developers of Appletree Bay Resorts Easement Owners Association Inc. started selling easements that granted buyers/owners the right to use a specific deeded campsite for a period of 99 years.
 These easements can be sold, transferred, conveyed or leased during the easement period.
 The Resort agreed to provided certain amenities and services and in return the association will reimburse the Resort for a customary and reasonable portion of the expenses incurred in the operation, maintenance and replacement of the common and recreational facilities.
 This agreement makes us one of a few resorts on Lake Champlain with affordable deeded campsite and cottage ownership opportunities for your family vacations.
 Our association is governed by two classes of members, Class A and Class B. The Class A Members, voting as a class, shall be entitled to vote for three of the ﬁve directors of the corporation and the Class B Members, voting as a class, shall be entitled to vote for two of the ﬁve directors.

-In 2005 Appletree Bay Resorts Properties was purchased by AIR Development, LLC.
+On March 21, 2005 Appletree Bay Resorts Properties was purchased and incorporated by AIR Development, LLC.

 Surrounded by views of Lake Champlain, farms, apple orchards and rolling fields, our community combines the conveniences of nearby Burlington and Church Street Marketplace with the peace and quiet of the countryside.
 We strive to promote a sense of community, enhance the livability, safety, welfare, and to make informed decisions representative of the majority interest of the members.
 To preserve and enhance property values and the quality of life for the benefit of all who live, visit, or work in our community.
 And to represent the best interests of all of our easement owners in a positive and proactive way and to communicate with the members in a timely manner through our annual meeting, occasional informal gatherings and e-mail updates.